 Auto lenders: FICO Auto scores

 With car loans, lenders are likely to consider the industry-specific FICO Auto scores, with FICO Auto Score 8 being the most used version.
 This variation of your score is calculated by placing more weight on car loan-specific risk behaviors.

 “That industry-specific overlay score card may pull up characteristics related to how you’ve managed previous auto loans,” Quinn explains.

 However, even if you haven’t had a car loan before, the score will assess your other credit data for certain patterns of risk associated with taking on auto debt.

-In mortgage lending, FICO® Score 2, FICO® Score 4 and FICO® Score 5, based on data from Experian, TransUnion and Equifax data, respectively, are typically used.
+FICO 2, FICO 4 and FICO 5, which are based on data from Experian, TransUnion and Equifax data, respectively, are typically used in mortgage lending.
 Generally, lenders make a decision based on the score in the middle of these three.

-To prepare your credit for a mortgage, make sure to keep an eye on your reports and scores, wait to apply for new credit to avoid credit score drops and work on reducing your credit card debt.
-Paying all your bills on time is also always crucial to keeping your credit in good shape.
+To prepare your credit for a mortgage, be sure to keep an eye on your credit reports and scores, apply for new credit only when you need it and work on reducing your credit card debt.
+And paying all your bills on time is always crucial to keeping your credit in good shape.

-However, when you’re shopping for a loan, such as a car loan and especially a mortgage, you may want to have a better idea which score versions — such as FICO® Score versions commonly used for mortgage, auto or credit cards — your potential lender will see when checking your credit.
+However, when you’re shopping for a loan, such as a car loan and especially a mortgage, you may want to have a better idea which score versions — such as the ones commonly used for mortgage, auto or credit cards — your potential lender will see when checking your credit.

-Further, many lenders and credit card issuers participate in the FICO® Score Open Access program that provides consumers free access to their FICO Scores.
+Further, many lenders and credit card issuers participate in the FICO Score Open Access program, which provides consumers free access to their FICO scores.